Risk Management + Quality Metrics Reporting: Revised FDA Guidance

-There are a number of reasons to move ahead now rather than waiting until 2018.
+There are several reasons to move ahead now rather than waiting until 2018.

-For starters, FDA notes that implementing a strong risk management plan and being able to produce risk-based metrics will influence how it develops compliance and inspection policies and practices, such as risk-based inspection scheduling for pharmaceutical manufacturers.
+For starters, the FDA notes that implementing a robust risk management plan and producing risk-based metrics will influence how it develops compliance and inspection policies and practices, such as risk-based inspection scheduling for pharmaceutical manufacturers.

-FDA makes another somewhat subtle pitch for industry participation, noting that participation provides pharmaceutical manufacturers with the “opportunity to demonstrate transparency and a willingness to proactively engage with the agency.”
-In other words, while a pharmaceutical manufacturer doesn’t have to engage in the quality metrics program, it’s a good way to promote good relations with the FDA.
+FDA makes another somewhat subtle pitch for industry participation, noting that participation provides pharmaceutical manufacturers with the “opportunity to demonstrate transparency and a willingness to engage with the agency proactively.”
+In other words, while a pharmaceutical manufacturer doesn’t have to engage in the quality metrics program, it’s an excellent way to promote good relations with the FDA.